|

 64. resounding

-characterized by resonance
+characterized by loud, deep sound

 Just when things were looking bleakest, Bruce managed a resounding victory over Pembroke at Loudon Hill and, of greater import, the great enemy Edward I died.